winningproduct/learn-portal/models/8-optimize/log-indexing-and-analysis.md

 In addition, log analysis provides better visibility into the health and performance of your application and infrastructure stack.
 With insights on application response times, memory issues, threading issues (deadlocks etc.) and resource usages (on CPU, disk etc.), you can identify performance bottlenecks and address them.

-Furthermore, performing log analytics on the collected log data provide you with new information and can predict your application user behavior.
+Furthermore, performing log analytics on the collected log data provide you with new information and allows you to predict your application user behavior.
 This would assist you in data-driven decision making (deciding when to introduce a sales promotion based on user buying patterns etc.).
 Also log analysis could provide you with feature usage analysis information, so that you could focus on mostly used features and improve your ROI.

 With all the aforementioned benefits, businesses are now diving into log indexing and analysis.